andrewmoise/grits/README.md

 * `wiki` is the (badly named) module creating a local writable volume of storage
 * `mount` creates a FUSE mount of a particular volume to a local directory
-* `http` creates an HTTP endpoint providing access to the API, and optionally some files directly
+* `http` creates an HTTP endpoint providing access to the API, and optionally serving some files directly
 * `deployment` requests that a particular directory from a particular volume get served in some particular URL space.
 This is analagous to `location` in nginx.
 This affects both the `http` module (by mapping the volume-storage space to URL path space), and also the `serviceworker` module (requesting that the service worker do the same on the client side, avoiding RTTs and potentially utilizing other mirrors)
 * `serviceworker` sets up necessary server-side stuff to support the service worker